Tamatha Barbeau, Ph.D.

 Click HERE for PDF outlining what system engages under what cicumstance of BP and osmolarity.

-Lab 8: Exam 3 review (held in lecture room) - if we didn't finish all of the cardiovascular chapter (Ch 8) by today, I will update exam to ONLY include questions on what we finished covering in lecture today.
+Lab 9: Exam 3 review (held in lecture room) - if we didn't finish all of the cardiovascular chapter (Ch 8) by today, I will update exam to ONLY include questions on what we finished covering in lecture today.

-Jun 17th (Mon)
+Jun 16th (Mon)

-Lecture Exam 3 (Ch 14, 6, & 8).
-(No lab today) This breakdown was updated 6/11/24
+Lecture Exam 3 - this breakdown was updated 6/11/15 (Ch 14, 6, & 8).
+(No lab today)

-Jun 18th (Tue)
+Jun 17th (Tue)

 Continuation of Ch 8 (blood physiology), and then CH 11: RESPIRATORY PHYSIOLOGY.
-(PowerPoint) (Completed Notes ).
+(PowerPoint) (Completed Notes).
 Instructor's Notes; Chapter 11 Study Outline.
 Practice Exam Ch 11.

 Click HERE for respiratory regulation of blood pH, click HERE for KEY

-Lab 9: Blood Physiology Lab.
+Lab 10: Blood Physiology Lab.
 Lab quiz 6 (on blood pressure lab, and blood lab vocab)

-Jun 19th (Wed) Completion of Ch 11, then Ch 9: IMMUNE PHYSIOLOGY.
+Jun 19th (Thu) Ch 9: IMMUNE PHYSIOLOGY.
 (PowerPoint) (Completed Notes).
 Ch 9 Study Outline.
 Practice Exam for Ch 9.
+We might start Ch 10 today.

 Click HERE for blank flow diagram on Immune Sequence of Events.
 Click HERE for KEY